 - apply economic tools to evaluate the impact of EU policies on various stakeholders;

-- evaluate possible solutions to the most important unresolved problems of the EU, namely unemployment, inequalities and the sovereign debt crisis.
+- evaluate possible solutions to the most important unresolved problems of the EU, namely unemployment, the productivity gap, inequalities and the sovereign debt crisis.

 More in general:

 - conduct an empirical research applying the acquired tools to a particular context:

 - communicate the results of an empirical research through a ppt presentation or a written report.

 Introductory microeconomics and macroeconomics or equivalent